freeradical13/freeradical13.github.io/index.md

 An [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause damage.
 Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that saves memories of its response to a pathogen for similar future pathogens.
 The [innate immune system][] (or non-specific immune system) is the remainder of the immune system.

-Antibodies (or immunoglobulins) are produced by B cells.
+[Antibodies][] (or immunoglobulins) are Y-shaped proteins produced by B cells.
+Antibodies recognize [antigens][] which are particular molecules on a pathogen.
 There are five types (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

 ## History of Life